Are you Optimizing Your Blog Images for SEO? Or for Pinterest?

 More to Love

-–Tasty Pins allows you to disable certain images for Pinterest sharing.
-Sometimes us bloggers place multiple images into our blog posts.
 But we don’t necessarily want all those images being shared to Pinterest.
-For example, the horizontal image I’ve placed above.
-Not so ideal for sharing on Pinterest.
-With the Tasty Pins Plugin, you can disable those not-so-Pinterest-friendly images from being shared.
+For example, the horizontal, Tasty Pins image in the section above… Since Pinterest prefers vertical pins, it’s not so ideal for sharing on Pinterest.
+Tasty Pins allows you to disable those not-so-Pinterest-friendly images from being shared.
 You can also choose a preferred image, like the vertical one below, and force that as the image that gets pinned to Pinterest.

-– Included in that price is above and beyond customer service.
+– Support when needed.
+Included in the price is above and beyond customer service.
 You get unlimited support that can always be counted on to help solve any issues you may have.

 To Wrap This Up…

 This one is totally worth the small investment.
 Once you have it, you’ll wonder how you ever lived without it!
-If you’re looking for a boost in your Pinterest strategy while also wanting to up your SEO game, this plugin is a must have for all bloggers.
+If you’re looking for a boost in your Pinterest strategy while also upping your SEO game, this plugin is a must have for all bloggers.
 You can get the Tasty Pins Plugin HERE.

 P.S.
 Tasty Pins was created by WP Tasty.
 In addition to Tasty Pins, they have some other amazing WordPress plugins with a focus on food bloggers, as well as affiliate marketing.
 Check out what else they have to offer HERE.